Analytical Framework for Power System Strength: Introduction

 \subsection{Literature review}

-Analytical developments for quantifying voltage strength are separated into specific indicators to assess voltage magnitude strength, and separate metrics aimed at evaluating frequency strength.
+Analytical developments for quantifying voltage strength are separated into specific indicators to assess voltage magnitude strength, and separate metrics to evaluate frequency strength.
 This separation establishes a natural relationship with conventional types of stability analysis, namely rotor angle, frequency, and voltage stability \cite{taskforce1}.

 The foundation of voltage magnitude strength is the short-circuit level (SCL) at a given location \cite{kundur}.
-The SCL has been historically used as a measure of strength, and has become a critical aspect for ensuring a stable operation of modern systems with presence of inverter-based resources (IBRs).
-In particular, the short-circuit ratio (SCR), defined as as the ratio of the SCL to the rated power of the IBR, has emerged as a basic metric to assess the ability of the IBR to withstand low strength conditions \cite{teodorescu}.
+The SCL has historically been used as a measure of strength and has become a critical factor in ensuring the stable operation of modern systems with inverter-based resources (IBRs).
+In particular, the short-circuit ratio (SCR), defined as the ratio of the SCL to the rated power of the IBR, has emerged as a basic metric to assess the ability of the IBR to withstand low strength conditions \cite{teodorescu}.
 The SCR ignores the effect of neighboring converters and can lead to optimistic results in networks with multiple IBRs.
-This issue has motivated the proposal the weighted SCR \cite{wscr}, the composite SCR \cite{cscr}, and a wide list of more elaborated indicators addressing the shortcomings of the SCR \cite{iscr,sdscr,gsimp,task2018force,kim2020,gscr}.
+This issue has motivated the proposal of the weighted SCR \cite{wscr}, the composite SCR \cite{cscr}, the Generalized SCR (gSCR), and a wide list of more elaborated indicators addressing the shortcomings of the SCR \cite{iscr,sdscr,gsimp,task2018force,kim2020,gscr,gscr2}.
 A comparison between these metrics can be found in \cite{scrreview}.

 With regard to frequency, strength metrics are focused on the system dynamic performance.
 Conventional AC systems are dominated by synchronous machines (SMs), which operate by nature at a unique frequency, rendering it a rather global variable of the grid.
-Consequently, the principles of frequency dynamics have been studied based on simplified single-node models, or using global averaged quantities, such as the frequency of the center of inertia.
+Consequently, the principles of frequency dynamics have been studied based on simplified single-node models or using global averaged quantities, such as the frequency of the center of inertia.
 This scenario has also led to the use of a global metric for quantifying frequency strength, namely the \textit{system inertia}, defined as the sum of the inertia of the SMs.
-It is a common assumption that low inertia levels combined with a high penetration of IBRs endanger power systems operation.
+It is a common assumption that low inertia levels combined with a high penetration of IBRs endanger power systems' operation.
 This is a very common scenario in power systems nowadays, and has given rise to several challenges for frequency control, and created a paradigm shift in the study of frequency dynamics \cite{foundations}.

 Recent investigations have shown that the spatial distribution of inertia significantly impacts the post-disturbance local frequency response \cite{ulbig,osbouei,adrees}.
 These observations have motivated research on novel indicators aimed at reflecting local frequency strength, quantifying the inertia concentration at different locations of the network \cite{brahma, warren, zeng, gosh, pinheiro, idenareas}.
 Despite notable methodological differences, most works are based on the so-called `nodal inertia', whose foundation assumes the existence of an equivalent swing equation at buses \cite{zeng}.
 While some of these proposal's ultimate goal is to calculate this nodal-level metric \cite{zeng, gosh,pinheiro}, others use it as an intermediate step to get regional frequency indicators, recognizing frequency coherency in areas of the grid \cite{idenareas}.